kthouz/NYC_Green_Taxi/NYC Green Taxi.md

     Name: Tip_percentage, dtype: float64

-***2. Does the tip percentage follow the same distribution for trips originating in upper Manhattan as those originating in the outer boroughs?***
+***2. Similarly to the comparison between trips to/from airports with the rest of the trips, it is worthy to spend more time and check wether trips originating from upper manhattan have different percentage tip.***

 To identify trips originating from upper manhattan:
 - From googgle map, collect latitude and longitude data of at least 12 points that approximately define the bounding box of upper Manhattan